seamplex/feenox/doc/compile.md

 ...

+These detailed compilation instructions are aimed at `amd64` Debian-based GNU/Linux distributions.
+The compilation procedure follows POSIX, so it should work in other operating systems and architectures as well.
+Distributions not using `apt` for packages (i.e. `yum`) should change the package installation commands (and possibly the package names).
+The instructions should also work for in MacOS, although the `apt-get` commands should be replaced by `brew` or similar.
+Same for Windows under [Cygwin](https://www.cygwin.com/), the packages should be installed through the Cygwin installer.
+WSL was not tested, but should work as well.

 # Quickstart

 Note that the quickest way to get started is to get an already-compiled statically-linked binary executable.
 Follow these instructions if that option is not suitable for your workflow.